 - A book by an author from Sub-Sarahan Africa: Born a Crime (we have a book guide for that) and Philida.

 - A book set in Canada: The Day the World Came to Town or The Glass Hotel.

 - A book set in Colombia: Check out this whole list of books set in Columbia for 20 options.

 - A book set in Egypt: A Dead Djinn in Cairo and The City of Brass (Davaebad Trilogy).

-- A book written by a Native American author: The Sentence, There There or The Night Watchman (book club guide)
+- A book written by a Native American author: The Sentence (book club guide for The Sentence), There There or The Night Watchman (book club guide)

 - A book featuring one of the seven deadly sins: Envy or Pride.

 - A book set at the beach: Remarkable Creatures or The Beach